Deed Of Conveyance: Everything You Need To Know

 What Is A Deed Of Conveyance?

 In real estate, the act of transferring property – such as a house or condominium unit – from one party to another is known as conveyance.
-A deed of conveyance, then, is the document that makes this transfer of property official.
+A deed of conveyance transfers legal property rights from the seller to the buyer.
+It’s an important legal document in the home buying process.

-Both the sellers – known in legal terms as the grantors – and the buyers – known as the grantees – must sign the deed of conveyance, a document that proves that the title of a property has been transferred from its former owners to its new ones.
+Both the sellers – known in legal terms as the grantors – and the buyers – known as the grantees – must sign the deed of conveyance.

 Deed Of Conveyance Vs. Sales Deed